KBRP-LP

-KBRP-LP (96.1 FM, "Bisbee's Radio for the People") is a community-oriented radio station licensed to serve Bisbee, Arizona and all of Cochise County.
-The station is owned by Bisbee Radio Project Inc. It airs a Variety format.
+KBRP-LP (96.1 FM, "Bisbee's Radio for the People") is a community-oriented radio station licensed to Bisbee, Arizona, and owned by Bisbee Radio Project Inc. It airs a Variety format.
 The station derives some of its programming from Pacifica Radio.

 The station was assigned the KBRP-LP call letters by the Federal Communications Commission on February 24, 2004.

 KBRP-LP relies on donations by listeners, underwriters, and community events for financial support.